 Half damper support

-Half damper support is something that we want to see in every digital piano, even budget-friendly beginner models.
+Half damper support is something that I want to see in every digital piano, even budget-friendly beginner models.
 Learning how to pedal on an acoustic piano isn’t just about knowing which one to press; it’s about controlling the pressure you apply.

 Half damper support gives you complete control over the amount of sustain used, and it prepares students for a real piano.

-Many digital pianos offer some variation of this feature these days.
+Many top digital pianos offer some variation of this feature these days.
 It optimizes the stereo image to make listening feel more natural despite being in headphones.

 Concert Play is a beautiful feature that lets the player assume the role of a concert pianist in an orchestra.
 It will improve your sense of timing, rhythm, phrasing, and dynamics immensely.